Vintharas/js13k-spaceshooter/README.md

 - Start working on the game
   - TOPIC: OFFLINE
   - define story
+    - earth doomsday.
+Find new earth.
     - firefly. smuggling/jobs. fun.
     - post apocaliptic story?
-Ai. melancholy.
+AI. melancholy.
-  - goal of the game
+  - Goal of the game
     - survive in space before your energy runs out or you die
     - offline
       - as your energy drops your ship system's will go offline